Distortion (music): Effects pedals

 Classic examples of overdrive pedals include the Ibanez Tube Screamer and the Boss OD series.
 Distortion pedals include the Pro Co RAT and Boss DS-1, which both found use in heavier guitar based music like grunge and alternative rock, while fuzz pedals like the Electro-Harmonix Big Muff Pi create a sustaining, harmonically rich sound.

 Most distortion effects pedals can be used in two ways: a pedal can be used as a "boost" with an already overdriven amplifier to drive it further into saturation and "color" the tone, or it can be used with a completely clean amplifier to generate the whole overdrive/distortion effect.
-With care—and with appropriately chosen pedals—it is possible to "stack" multiple overdrive/distortion pedals together, allowing one pedal to act as a "boost" for another.
+With care and appropriately chosen pedals, it is possible to "stack" multiple overdrive/distortion pedals together, allowing one pedal to act as a "boost" for another.

 Fuzz boxes and other heavy distortions can produce unwanted dissonances when playing chords.
-To get around this, guitar players (and keyboard players) using these effects may restrict their playing to single notes and simple "power chords" (root, fifth, and octave).
+To get around this, guitarists (and keyboardists) using these effects may restrict their playing to single notes and simple "power chords" (root, fifth, and octave).
 Indeed, with the most extreme fuzz pedals, players may choose to play mostly single notes, because the fuzz can make even single notes sound very thick and heavy.
-Heavy distortion also tends to limit the player's control of dynamics (loudness and softness)—similar to the limitations imposed on a Hammond organ player (Hammond organ does not produce louder or softer sounds depending on how hard or soft the performer plays the keys; however, the performer can still control the volume with drawbars and the expression pedal).
+Heavy distortion also tends to limit the player's control of dynamics (loudness and softness)—similar to the limitations imposed on a Hammond organ player (Hammond organs do not produce louder or softer sounds depending on how hard or soft the performer plays the keys; however, the performer can still control the volume with drawbars and the expression pedal).
 Heavy metal music has evolved around these restrictions, using complex rhythms and timing for expression and excitement.
-Lighter distortions and overdrives can be used with triadic chords and seventh chords; as well, lighter overdrive allows more control of dynamics.
+Lighter distortions and overdrives can be used with triadic chords and seventh chords; additionally, lighter overdrive allows more control of dynamics.